We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 Aquaphor vs Desitin: Overview

-Both Aquaphor and Desitin have been specially formulated for the skins of sensitive babies.
+Both Aquaphor and Desitin cream have been specially formulated for the skins of sensitive babies.
 No paraben, dye, phthalate and other toxic ingredients are added since they’re likely to cause irritation to the delicate skin.

 Instead, they’re both hypoallergenic with zinc oxide that forms a layer of protection to seals out the diaper wetness from reaching the baby’s skin.